Rocketknight1/minimal_lczero/README.md

 ### Where do I get data?
 How do I load it?

+There's a standard dataset [here](https://drive.google.com/drive/folders/1kPVhp9unMFFMrm5KpRw21HGhXUgAZPjo?usp=sharing).
+Each tarball contains one day of training data from the `test60` run.
+All data has been rescored and recompressed with zstandard and is ready for training.
+As the data is quite large (~250GB), I suggest downloading and extracting only a single file to start, and only downloading the whole set when your model is ready and you want to get accurate benchmark results.

-The input pipeline is in `new_data_pipeline.py`.
+As for loading the data, the input pipeline is in `new_data_pipeline.py`.
 You shouldn't need to modify it, but you can look around if you like!
 For testing and benchmarking you can also run that script alone, to get sample inputs from the pipeline without initializing any modules.

 The pipeline can manage about 50k pos/s before the shuffle buffer becomes the bottleneck - this should be enough to saturate any single GPU even for a very small network.
 It might become a bottleneck if you want to train a very small